sauvc/manual/SAUVC Manual v1.0-draft.md

 #### Chair
 - Overall committee oversight
 - Formal invitations to some dignitaries/groups to attend the event
-- Timeline management for whole event (over the year)
+- Time-line management for whole event (over the year)
 - Agenda for each meeting
 - > Managing international committee?
 - Reporting subcommittees
   - All other committees report to chair

 #### Vice-chair
 - Visa invitation chair (visa letters to teams)
 - Creation & management of online forms
   - Number of people & names (for certificates)
-  - Tshirts & sizes
+  - T-shirts & sizes
   - Dietary preferences
   - Name list finalization during registration